 If you're interested in learning more about Motley Fool Pro and long and short strategies using ETFs, the service will be reopening soon, but for 10 days only.
 To learn more, and to get your private invitation to join, simply enter your email address in the box below.

-Fool contributor John Rosevear has no position in the companies or funds mentioned.
-American Oriental Bioengineering is a Motley Fool Hidden Gems and Global Gains selection.
-Google is a Rule Breakers pick.
-Intel is an Inside Value recommendation.
-The Fool owns shares of American Oriental Bioengineering and has sold puts on Intel.
+Fool contributor John Rosevear has no position in the stocks or funds named in this article.
+Pfizer is a Motley Fool Inside Value selection.
+Akamai Technologies is a Motley Fool Rule Breakers pick.
+Johnson & Johnson is a Motley Fool Income Investor pick.
 The Motley Fool has a disclosure policy.